Ford F-Series (twelfth generation): Concepts

-At the 2008 SEMA show, four 2009 Ford F-150s were unveiled: the F-150 Heavy Duty DEWALT Contractor, the FX-4 by X-Treme Toyz, the F-150 by Street Scene Equipment, and the Hi-Pa Drive F-150.
+At the 2008 SEMA show, four 2009 F-150 concepts were unveiled: the F-150 Heavy Duty DEWALT Contractor, the FX4 by X-Treme Toyz, the F-150 by Street Scene Equipment, and the Hi-Pa Drive F-150.
 The Heavy Duty DEWALT Contractor was built in a DeWalt theme.
-The FX-4, also called Fahrenheit F-150, was built for outdoor lifestyle enthusiasts.
+The FX4, also called Fahrenheit F-150, was built for outdoor lifestyle enthusiasts.
 The Street Scene Equipment version is a lowered truck built with performance and style.
-The Hi-Pa Drive F-150 was powered by 4 electric in-wheel motors rated over 480 hp and over 375 ft.lbf torque combined.
+The Hi-Pa Drive F-150 was powered by four electric in-wheel motors rated over 480 hp and over 375 ft.lbf torque combined.